 This handbook outlines recommended methods for handling, storing, and using caustic potash.
 It also includes information on the manufacture, physical properties, safety considerations and analytical methods for testing caustic potash.
-Additional information and contacts can be found on the internet at www.oxychem.com.
+Additional information and contacts can be found on the internet at www.oxy.com/operations/essentials-chemistry.

-Important: The information presented herein, while not guaranteed, was prepared by technical personnel and is true and accurate to the best of our knowledge.
-NO WARRANTY OF MERCHANTABILITY OR OF FITNESS FOR A PARTICULAR PURPOSE, OR WARRANTY OR GUARANTY OF ANY OTHER KIND, EXPRESS OR IMPLIED, IS MADE REGARDING PURITY, PERFORMANCE, SAFETY, SUITABILITY, STABILITY OR OTHERWISE.
-This information is not intended to be all-inclusive as to the manner and conditions of use, handling, storage, disposal and other factors that may involve other or additional legal, environmental, safety or performance considerations, and Occidental Chemical Corporation assumes no liability whatsoever for the use of or reliance upon this information.
-While our technical personnel will be happy to respond to questions, safe handling and use of the product remains the responsibility of the customer.
+Important: The information presented herein is provided at the recipient's risk and is not a warranty or specification.
+OCCIDENTAL CHEMICAL CORPORATION DOES NOT PROVIDE ANY WARRANTY OF MERCHANTABILITY OR OF FITNESS FOR A PARTICULAR PURPOSE, OR WARRANTY OR GUARANTY OF ANY OTHER KIND, EXPRESS OR IMPLIED REGARDING THE INFORMATION PROVIDED HEREIN.
+This information is not intended to be all-inclusive, and Occidental Chemical Corporation assumes no liability whatsoever for the use of or reliance upon this information.
 No suggestions for use are intended as, and nothing herein shall be construed as, a recommendation to infringe any existing patents or to violate any Federal, State, local or foreign laws.
+Safe handling and use of the product remains the responsibility of the recipient of this information.